Should the Dodgers give Yu Darvish another chance after his Game 7 debacle?

-In the biggest moment of his career, on the grandest stage, under the brightest lights, Yu Darvish failed in a way that is unlikely ever to be forgotten by the Los Angeles Dodgers, or Houston Astros, or anyone with even a remote interest in baseball.
+In the biggest moment of his career, on the grandest stage, under the brightest lights, Yu Darvish failed in a way that is unlikely ever to be forgotten by the Los Angeles Dodgers, Houston Astros or anyone with even a remote interest in baseball.

-Darvish, a four-time All Star, gave up five runs to the Astros on Wednesday night, bringing to a dramatic conclusion one of the finest World Series in modern collective memory.
-By the time Darvish was finished, having registered only five outs and failing to complete the second inning—having thrown 47 pitches and given up a home run to George Springer with his 47th and last pitch of the game, “Almost certainly the last one he’ll throw as a Dodger,” ESPN opined while sifting through the debris—the game was pretty much up.
+Darvish, a four-time All-Star, gave up five runs to the Astros on Wednesday night, bringing to a dramatic conclusion one of the finest World Series in modern collective memory.
+By the time Darvish was finished, having registered only five outs and failing to complete the second inning—having thrown 47 pitches and given up a home run to George Springer with his 47th and last pitch of the game, “almost certainly the last one he’ll throw as a Dodger,” ESPN opined while sifting through the debris—the game was pretty much up.
 Clayton Kershaw came in and pitched four scoreless innings, leading to predictable howls about why he hadn’t started.
-But the Astros got lights-out pitching all the way through, and their young hitters delivered in the clutch for their first-ever pennant, leaving the Dodgers to contemplate a 104-win regular season and the biggest payroll in Major League Baseball alongside a loss that will burn, and sting, and hurt like a deep bruise for years to come.
+But the Astros got lights-out pitching all the way through, and their young hitters delivered in the clutch for their first-ever title, leaving the Dodgers to contemplate a 104-win regular season and the biggest payroll in Major League Baseball alongside a loss that will burn, sting and hurt like a deep bruise for years to come.

 Keep up with this story and more by subscribing now